Top 20 LoL Players of All Time

 5. TheShy (LPL – Invictus Gaming)

-If Smeb is the godfather of carry top laners, TheShy is someone who took his teachings to heart.
+Smeb might be the godfather of carry top laners, but TheShy is someone who took his teachings to heart.
 This player seeks to overwhelm his opponents with aggression from the first minutes of the game—and he does it with zero fear or hesitation.
 For any other top laner, such a style would be far too risky to practice.
 For TheShy, there’s nothing more to it than kill or be killed.
 And considering his mechanical skill is head and shoulders above that of other top laners, the former happens way more often than the latter.